nicl09/nicl09.github.io.deprecated/_posts/2022-03-15-jekyll-and-pi.md

 git clone git@github.com:<username>/<repository-name>.git
 ```

-Then I made the same changes to the _config.yml we already made in our blog directory (adding the host and port) and customized some of the other predefined configurations such as the blogs name and description.
-Next thing I did was moving the already created posts and screenshots to our new repository:
+Then we make the same changes to the _config.yml we already made in our blog directory (adding the host and port) and customize some of the other predefined configurations such as the blogs name and description.
+Next thing we do is moving the already created posts and screenshots to our new repository:

 ```bash
 mv ~/blog/_posts/* ~/<repository-name>/_posts && mv  ~/blog/assets/* ~/<repository-name>/assets
 ```

-All that's left to enjoy our beautiful new theme is another run of `bundle exec jekyll serve --watch` (you can use watch here to get a live view of all the changes you make to your website):
+All that's left to enjoy our beautiful new theme is another run of `bundle exec jekyll serve --watch` (we are using watch here to get a live view of all the changes we make to our website):

 ![](/assets/images/chirpy-1.png)

 So far so good.
-Pretty nice and comparatively easy, right?
+We now have our website up and running and some content wrapped up in a nice theme.
+What's next?

 resources: